 Please ensure that you read the information about your chosen course carefully in our online prospectus before applying.

-Note: Some courses will require a deposit towards your tuition fees to secure your place.
-This is in addition to any application fee paid.
+Note: If you receive an offer, most of our postgraduate taught courses will also require a deposit payment to secure your place.
+This is in addition to the application fee, however, the deposit is used as a partial payment of the tuition fees upon enrolling.
 Your offer letter will include details of any deposit you must pay, deadlines, and payment methods.
 You should not make a deposit payment unless instructed to as part of an offer.

 Can I apply to more than one course at King's?

 Yes you can apply for more than one course.
 You may be required to pay multiple applications fees for each programme.
 If you receive offers for both you will only be able to accept one of these.